adobe-commerce/partner-day-accs/README.md

 ## Create Storefront

 Congratulations on creating a codespace and completing the pre-requisite steps.
-Now comes the fun part, lets create a storefront and connect it to a Commerce instance using API Mesh.
+Now comes the fun part.
+Let's create a storefront and connect it to a Commerce instance using API Mesh.

 1. Run the commerce scaffolder CLI
 ```bash
 aio commerce init
 ```
 2. Make sure the CLI has selected the right github account.
-If so, Enter `y`.
+If so, enter `y`.
 3. Enter a name that will be used as the name the storefront repo.
 Make sure it does not contain underscores and was not used in the past.
-We recommend a short repo name
+We also recommend using a short repo name.
-4. Select the first template in the list `adobe-commerce/adobe-demo-store`
+4. Select the first template in the list `adobe-commerce/adobe-demo-store`.
-5. Select the second option, which will allow us to select an assigned instance `Pick an available Adobe Commerce tenant`
+5. Select the second option, which will allow us to select an assigned instance `Pick an available Adobe Commerce tenant`.
 6. This will prompt us to select the Org.
-Select the `Adobe Commerce Labs` org and press enter
+Select the `Adobe Commerce Labs` org and press enter.
 7. From the list of instances, select the instance assigned to you.
-You can search for your instance by typing `Cloud Service <SEAT_NUMBER>`
+You can search for your instance by typing `Cloud Service <SEAT_NUMBER>`.
 8. From the list of projects, select the project assigned to you.
-You can search for your project by typing `PD SJC <SEAT_NUMBER>`
+You can search for your project by typing `PD SJC <SEAT_NUMBER>`.
-9. Select the Production workspace
+9. Select the Production workspace.
-10. This will connect the selected instance through an API Mesh on the selected Project and Workspace
+10. This will connect the selected instance through an API Mesh on the selected Project and Workspace.
-11. In the next step if a browser tab isnt opened, go to this link https://github.com/apps/aem-code-sync/installations/select_target
+11. In the next step if a browser tab isnt opened, go to this link https://github.com/apps/aem-code-sync/installations/select_target.
-12. Select the appropriate account to install the AEM Sync Bot and complete the login process if any
+12. Select the appropriate account to install the AEM Sync Bot and complete the login process, if any.
 13. Select the option to only install on selected repositories.
-Enter the name of the repo from 2nd question in the dropdown and click save.
+Enter the name of the repo from the 3rd step in the dropdown and click save.
 14. Go back to the terminal and click enter to move forward.
 At this point, the CLI will validate the code sync and continue with content cloning.
 This will take a minute or 2.
 15. Congratulations, you have created your own Storefront.
 Copy the final details and save it for future reference.